dsfsi/mit808/_pages/readings.md

 permalink: /readings/
 ---

-For this class, a number of readings are used to reinforce concepts
+For this class, a number of readings are used to reinforce concepts or encourage debate.

 ## Papers

-* For 2018 and 2019 we used the best papers from the KDD conference.
+* Coming Soon

 ## Snippets

-* TBC
+* Coming Soon

 ## Video

-* Et Plagieringseventyr, University of Bergen UiB [URL](https://www.youtube.com/watch?v=Mwbw9KF-ACY) - Plagiarism
+* Coming Soon